Amanmanthira/Final-Project---APEXLMS/README.md

 - **👩‍🏫 Lecturer**: Add and manage course materials, assignments, and student grades.
 - **👨‍🎓 Student**: Access courses, submit assignments, and view grades.

-Additionally, this system includes an **AI Chatbot** powered by **Python Flask**, providing intelligent assistance for user queries and enhancing the overall experience.
+Additionally, this system includes an **🤖AI Chatbot** powered by **Python Flask**, providing intelligent assistance for user queries and enhancing the overall experience.

 ---